ThinkerPal/GRACE-codeexp21/README.md

 ## Technical Details

+### Requirements
+- Xcode 12.5
+- iOS 13 and up
+- Micro:bit v1 or v2

 ### Technologies used:
 - [BBC micro:bit v2](https://microbit.org)
     - This is used to simulate the hardware lift and lobby interface in our prototype